 Utilizing Content Performance Analytics

-With Content Performance Analytics you can measure the total amount of opportunities influenced, identify top performers, and best understand what assets to send at what stages of the buyer's journey.
-Combine our Content Performance with your knowledge analytics to identify trends and gaps that inform the entirety of your asset strategy.
+With Content Performance Analytics, you can track the content you've sent to prospects, measure the total amount of opportunities influenced, identify top performers, and understand what assets are most valuable at what stages of the buyer's journey.
+Combine our Content Performance Analytics allow you to identify trends and gaps that inform the entirety of your asset strategy.

 How to Utilize Content Performance Analytics

 To see these analytics, navigate to web app and select Analytics from the top navigation bar.

 The Content Performance tab: provides information on the opportunities influenced